3000:

 Error handling

 MCP tool errors return structured content understructuredContent.error.
+The shape is:

-Agents should branch on stable error codes, not natural-language messages.
+code field, not natural-language messages.
 Examples include:

 | Code | Meaning |